 Bengaluru lockdown ends, restrictions only in containment zones: CM Yediyurappa confirms

-Bengaluru, July 21: Amid rumours of extension of lockdown in Bengaluru for 15 more days, Karnataka Chief Minister BS Yediyurappa on Monday put these speculations to rest and said that there will be no lockdown from tomorrow, people need to get back to work as economy is also very important.
+Bengaluru, July 21: Amid rumours of extension of lockdown in Bengaluru for 15 more days, Karnataka Chief Minister B S Yediyurappa on Monday put these speculations to rest and said that there will be no lockdown from tomorrow, people need to get back to work as economy is also very important.

 The state government has imposed complete lockdown in Bengaluru Urban and Bengaluru Rural districts among a few others from 8 pm of July 14 till 5 am on July 22.